CIRCL/lnf-tools/README.md

 nfdump-tools
 ============

-nfdump-tools is a set of Perl libraries and scripts to analyze extended output of nfdump.
+nfdump-tools is a set of Perl, Python libraries and C code to analyze and process large set of Netflow.